paketo-buildpacks/paketo-website/content/docs/getting-started.md

 ---
 # Getting Started

-## What are Paketo Buildpacks?

-**Paketo Buildpacks** are an implementation of [Cloud Native Buildpacks](https://buildpacks.io/).
-They provide the dependencies your application needs so you spend less time building images and more time developing applications.

 ## Prerequisites
 Before using a paketo buildpacks to build an application image we need the following tools.